DevCharlesJ/PONG-in-RAPTOR/README.md

 # PONG-in-RAPTOR
 Basic recreation of PONG, an arcade classic developed by ATARI.
 The recreation was built using RAPTOR, an application used to execute graphically assembled pseudocode.

-This project of mine is open-source
+This project is not liscenced and is open-source

 Note: Be sure to unzip the project!